gabrielkulp/stochastic-tracker/README.md

 docker run --rm --name tracker -p 80:8080 stochastic-tracker
 ```

 You'll probably want to change at least the run command for production use (for example, to add database persistence).
 The database is located at `/app/instance/samples.sqlite`.
-You should probably also set the environment variables `AUTH_USERNAME` and `AUTH_PASSWORD`.
+You should probably also set the environment variable `AUTH_TOKEN`.

 ## Usage